MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - CloudFormation Drift Detection
   - detect changes made to AWS resources outside the CloudFormation templates
   - only checks property values that are explicitly set by stack templates (does not determine drift for property values set by default; but you can explicit set these values, which can be numerically the same as default)
+- can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded
+  - To signal a resource, you can use the `cfn-signal` helper script or SignalResource API

 ### Elastic Beanstalk
 - can quickly deploy and manage applications in AWS without managing the infrastructure